MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 AI Builder credits can also come from AI Builder trial.
 In that case, they link to the user and don't need to be allocated.
 To learn more, go to [AI Builder trial](ai-builder-trials.md).

-AI Builder is a premium feature: adding an AI Builder action to a flow or an app transforms it in a premium flow or premium app, with specific licensing requirements.
+AI Builder is a premium feature within Power Apps: adding an AI Builder action to an App transforms it into a premium App.
+This is is also the case when incorporating a flow with an AI Builder action within an App.
+Premium Apps have specific licensing requirements.
+In Power Automate, adding an AI Builder action to a flow doesn't transform it into a premium flow.

 ## Get entitlement to AI Builder credits